yoyoyoju/TIL/java/inheritance.md

     * Objects are diverse, which means they can be used through different variable types.
     * The execution method does always depend of the object's actual type.
     * if the actual class does not have the method, move to its parent class.
+        * the compiler guarantees that a particular method is callable for a specific reference type
+        * JVM picks the right one (most specific one) at runtime
     * `lucas` is actually `Student`: use `Student`'s `toString` method.
+    * *the lowest one wins*: the lowest (on the inheritance tree) version of method is called

 ### access modifier
 * private